MOFU: Development of a MOrphing Fluffy Unit with Expansion and Contraction Capabilities and Evaluation of the Animacy of Its Movements: Results

 \subsection{Experiment 2 (Dual-robot condition)}

 Exploratory analyses were conducted to compare animacy ratings among the four dual-robot conditions.
-As shown in Figure~\ref{fig5}, the median animacy score was lowest in the NBM (2 robots) condition, followed by RM (2 robots), RM+EC (2 robots), and EC (2 robots).
+The median animacy score was lowest in the NBM (2 robots) condition, followed by the RM (2 robots) condition, while the RM+EC (2 robots) and EC (2 robots) conditions showed identical median values (Figure~\ref{fig5}).
+The descriptive statistics for each condition are listed in Table~\ref{tab:desc_kw_exp2}.